Smart Buildings are correcting the “Tower of Babel’

 Chris Doran, who heads up our iCAM department here at Arden Group thought some of our clients who are looking at Smart Building solutions, might find this article interesting.

-Arden Group are proud to be offering pioneering solutions for our customers in the migration to Smart Buildings and the benefits this brings with cost savings, efficiencies and future proofed infrastructures.
-We are able to provide IP CCTV, footfall, wi fi and IT as well as the communication network to support our customers but always make sure it works for them and in a way that is easy to understand.
+Arden Group is proud to be offering pioneering solutions for our customers in the migration to Smart Buildings and the benefits this brings to cost savings, efficiencies and future proofed infrastructures.
+We are able to provide IP CCTV, footfall, wi-fi and IT as well as the communication network to support our customers but always make sure it works for them and in a way that is easy to understand.

 4/1/2015 by Holly Gilbert Stowell